glowithpride/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that gives a group permission
+a script that gives no permission